Kafū, aged forty-one.

 August 4th.

-I was requested to write a preface for his work *Modern Collection of Love Follies*.
+He requested a preface for his work Kindai Jōchishū.

-The rain gradually let up, but the wind began to blow, and as night fell, it took on the appearance of a storm.
+The rain gradually cleared, but the wind began to blow, and by nightfall it took on the semblance of a tempest.

 August 5th.